SharanKalyan/SharanKalyan/README.md

 Welcome to my profile!

-I am a Datascience and an analytics professional with 2 years worth of rich experience across the analytics technology stack!
-I have experience working on Smart city projects where Object detection algorithms like the Yolo plays a majour role!
-I have personally been working on many such projects which you can see on this git.
-However, I have more experience working on the statitical models and analysis.
-I completed my Bachelor's in Computer Science Engineering, Panimalar Institute of Technology in 2018, and my PGP in Data Science with Great Lakes in 2019.
+I am a Datascience and an analytics professional with almost 3 years worth of rich experience across the analytics technology stack!
+I have experience working on Smart city projects where Object Detection algorithms such as YOLO, Tensorflow, Pytorch plays a majour role!
+I have personally been working on many such projects which you can see my github.
+However, I have more experience working on the statitical models and analysis and I have experience working With Querying languages like MySQL.
+I completed my Bachelor's in Computer Science Engineering, Anna University in 2018, and my PGP in Data Science with Great Lakes in 2019.
 I have experience working for both startups as well as MNC's!
 I am currently working for HDFC Bank, Chennai as a Functional Analyst.

 ⚡ Fun fact : I am a passionate cricketer!
 I even wanted to become a cricketer.
 I have represented India in an Under 17 tournament for my club!
-(Madras Gladiators) Since I have good knowledge on cricket, I have been actively analysing the datasets related to cricket which you can see in this profile!
+(Madras Gladiators) Since I have good knowledge on cricket, I have been actively analysing the datasets related to cricket which you can see on my github!
 I have also been actively participating on many competitions hosted by Kaggle.com and analyticsvidhya.com!